davidthings/spokefpga/docs/_pages/pipeline.md

 The `spi master` accepts messages and puts their content out to the SPI bus.
 Received data is returned.

+Of particular interest here is that *no functional code is written for the FPGA at all*.
+All the functionality is provided by reusable library modules.

 ### SPI Devices

 Could we go further?
 Take an IMU as an example - wouldn't it have been great if it were possible to wrap the `spi master` module with code that handles the IMU's initialization and interface requirements and then just get IMU data out of it?